 So Nikon announced their new flagship camera the Z9.
 This new mirrorless phenom is Nikon’s latest full frame camera and the buzz is on an all time high!
 I think this is a great tool for professional photographers in a sense of the demands that the world puts on them to achieve at the highest standards possible.

-However, what I feel like when reading all those geeked up debates on the forums is where is the love of the photograph?
+However, what I feel when I’m reading all those geeked up debates on the forums is where is the love of the photograph?
 All I read is…DSLR’s are dead!
 Mirrorless is king!
 Sell now or wait!?

 Holy crap, I must retreat!